-Do you live in Melbourne, Glen Waverly, Clayton, Rowville, Ringwood, Dandenong or nearby suburbs and have been diagnosed with depression?
-Do you wish to speak or have been referred to speak to a Psychiatrist about treatment options?
+Do you live in Melbourne, Glen Waverly, Clayton, Rowville, Ringwood, Dandenong or nearby suburbs and have depression, it is advisable to speak to a Psychiatrist to know your treatment options.
 Don’t hesitate to get in touch and we will get back to you as soon as we can.

 Seeking Treatment for Bipolar Disorder

 While bipolar disorder is a lifelong condition, mood swings can be managed through adhering to a treatment plan.
-Treatment options for bipolar disorder include medication and psychological counseling.
+Treatment options for bipolar disorder include medication and psychological counselling.

-Have you been diagnosed with bipolar disorder, or suspect you might suffer from bipolar disorder?
-If you live in Melbourne, Glen Waverly, Clayton, Rowville, Ringwood, Dandenong or nearby suburbs and wish to enquire about treatment options, please don’t hesitate to get in touch.
+If you suspect you might suffer from bipolar disorder and If you live in Melbourne, Glen Waverly, Clayton, Rowville, Ringwood, Dandenong or nearby suburbs and wish to enquire about treatment options, please don’t hesitate to get in touch.
 We will get back to you as soon as possible.

 Requirements for making appointments

-To book a consultation with Mindoc you must be an adult and need a current (within the last 12 months) referral from your general practitioner.
+To book a consultation with Mindoc you must be an adult and need a current referral from your general practitioner.
 Consultations are by appointment only.

 Are you referring someone else?
 Click here to learn more.